-The preceding arguments are concomitant with McCarthy & Carter, who found that mass media has the potential to showcase diverse voices and narratives that are often underrepresented in traditional curriculum materials.
-24 By accessing a wide range of media content, homeschooling families can ensure that their educational journey is inclusive and representative of diverse identities, backgrounds, and experiences.
-25 Further, this scholar maintains that exposure to diverse perspectives through mass media resources stimulates meaningful discussions and debates within the homeschooling environment.
+The findings showing that mass media enriches homeschooling students learning scope by offering diverse perspectives are consistent with findings by McCarthy & Carter, who established that mass media has the potential to showcase diverse voices and narratives that are often underrepresented in traditional curriculum materials (McCarthy and Carter 2014).
+Therefore, by accessing a wide range of media content, homeschooling families can ensure that their educational journey is inclusive and representative of diverse identities, backgrounds, and experiences (McCarthy and Carter 2014).
+Further, McCarthy & Carter maintain that exposure to diverse perspectives through mass media resources stimulates meaningful discussions and debates within the homeschooling environment.
 Students can engage in thoughtful conversations with their parents or peers, exploring different viewpoints and challenging their own assumptions.
-These dialogues enhance communication skills, promote active listening, and foster an open-minded approach to learning.
-26
+These dialogues enhance communication skills, promote active listening, and foster an open-minded approach to learning (McCarthy and Carter 2014).

-In this effect, it emerged to this study that, access to diverse perspectives empowers homeschooling students to actively seek out information and engage with media resources independently.
+In line with the arguments postulated by McCarthy & Carter this study affirmed that access to diverse perspectives empowers homeschooling students to actively seek out information and engage with media resources independently.
 They can explore a variety of sources, critically evaluate information, and form their own opinions.
 This sense of agency nurtures self-directed learning and equips students with the skills needed to navigate an increasingly diverse and interconnected world.

-In conclusion, this study records that, access to diverse perspectives through mass media resources enriches the homeschooling experience by broadening horizons, enhancing critical thinking, fostering empathy and cultural understanding, promoting inclusivity and representation, encouraging dialogue, and empowering student agency.
+Therefore, this study avers that, access to diverse perspectives through mass media resources enriches the homeschooling experience by broadening horizons, enhancing critical thinking, fostering empathy and cultural understanding, promoting inclusivity and representation, encouraging dialogue, and empowering student agency.
 By incorporating diverse media content into their curriculum, homeschooling families can cultivate a well-rounded education that prepares students to be global citizens.